Ramshankar07/Parallelizing-Text-to-Image-Generation/README.md

-# Parallelizing Text-to-Image Generation Using Diffusion
+# Parallelizing Text-to-Image Generation Using Diffusion ( in Discovery Cluster )
+## Check PPT to get complete idea about the project

 ## Team Members:
 - Abdul Azeem Syed